escape2020/school2021/participants_logbook.md

 * I just wanted to reach out and say a big thank you (Tutors, Organizers) for your lectures and a well organised summer school.
 All quizzes were helpful in digging further the lectures.
 I found all sessions very fascinating and insightful, extremely beneficial and enlightening.
 I feel that I am in a far better position to tackle my PhD after listenig to what you had to teach us! - Jean Damascene Mbarubucyeye

+* Pandemics foster some good things as remote summer schools!.
+This event helped me to reconcile studies with work and taught me that what matters is a good organisation.
+Please continue with a hybrid system in future! (*Juanlu*)